bitfinity-network/canister-sdk/README.md

 - `ic-auction` - This crate provides an API trait for auction canisters.
 This crate is optional.
 - `ic-canister` - This crate provides a set of macros and types to simplify the development of canisters.
 - `ic-export` - This crate mainly re-exports commonly used dependencies from `ic` dependencies.
-- `ic-factory` - This crate provides an API trait for factory canisters.
-This crate is optional.
 - `ic-log` - This crate provides a simple logger implementation of the `log` crate.
 Log records are saved into memory and can be inspected with a canister query.
 - `ic-metrics` - This crate provides an API trait to simplify the collection of metrics from canisters.
 - `ic-storage` - This crate provides a simple in-memory storage for canisters.